 At present our culture database is not publicly accessible.
 Please enquire with the curator or technical officer (see contacts) for the species of interest.
 Cultures can be ordered from us in two forms.

-Cost per living culture
+Cost per living culture (DPI staff contact us directly for pricing)

 This helps us offset the costs involved in maintaining the collection and retrieving, preparing and shipping your order.

 Although all efforts are made to ensure trueness to type we do not accept responsibility if the isolate does not conform, as long term storage can alter morphological traits.
 Occasionally, a culture may fail to grow.
-If this occurs, please inform DAR immediately and a replacement culture will be forwarded.
+If this occurs, please inform the Herbarium immediately and a replacement culture will be forwarded.

 (International orders $250)